impulse-ml/impulse-ml-recommender-php-documentation/8_examples_of_training.md

 Error: 2.0650899384489E-28
 ```

-After some step we are not minimizing the error so you might consider decrease number of iterations.
+After some step we are not minimizing the error which is very close to 0
+so you might consider decrease number of iterations.

 #### Note